-DCHCMPO will administer and manage the consultant contract.
-The CONSULTANT will regularly coordinate technical issues with a Core Technical Team (CTT).
+This study contract will be administered and managed by the DCHC MPO.
+Regular coordination on technical issues will be conducted with a Core Technical Team (CTT).
 The CTT will consist of one (1) staff member each from Durham County, City of Durham, Orange County, Town of Chapel Hill, DCHC MPO, GoTriangle, GoDurham, Chapel Hill Transit, and NCDOT Divisions 5 and 7.
 The CTT will convene monthly throughout the study process.